About Navy LeagueThe Navy League of Canada was established in 1895 to promote an interest in Maritime Affairs generally

 In 1948, the Navy League embarked on a new youth training program: Navy League Cadets.
 This training program for 10-13 year old boys and girls has no equal.
 The program is fortunate to have historic traditions with the Royal Navy and Royal Canadian Navy on which to pattern its program.

 On the 1st of January, 1950, Calgary was issued Charter #21 authorizing the formation of a Navy League Cadet Corps.
-A name had not been chosen for the corps; it was only known as NLCC #21.
-Captain (N) Reginald Jackson, OBE, VRD, RNVR, a past Commanding Officer of HMCS Tecumseh, was the greatest supporter of NLCC #21 and in 1955 we had the honour of naming our Navy League Cadet Corps “Captain Jackson”.
+A name had not been chosen for the corps; it was known only as NLCC #21.
+Captain (Naval) Reginald Jackson, OBE, VRD, RNVR, a past Commanding Officer of HMCS Tecumseh, was the greatest supporter of NLCC #21 and in 1955 we had the honour of naming our Navy League Cadet Corps “Captain Jackson”.

-In 1978 Captain (N) Reginald Jackson passed away, but certainly his enthusiasm for the Navy and its traditions lives on through the cadets of this corps.
+In 1978 Captain (Naval) Reginald Jackson passed away, but certainly his enthusiasm for the Navy and its traditions lives on through the cadets and officers of this corps.